Greenwich Acupuncture Clinic, LLC

 Lab Testing

-There are also blood markers that are highly correlated to conditions impacting fertility that can provide a great deal of insight into functioning.
-Often and especially in younger women, appropriate labs are not ordered, or in general, results focus purely on "in range" values vs optimizing functioning.
+There are blood markers that are highly correlated to conditions impacting fertility that can provide insight into functioning.
+Often and especially in younger women, appropriate labs are not ordered, or in general results focus purely on "in range" values vs optimal levels.

 Western practitioners at times are open to more extensive lab testing when requested, but if not, low cost labs can be ordered for you through Quest Labs.